South Lakeland

-South Lakeland is a local government district in Cumbria, England.
-The population of the non-metropolitan district was 102,301 according to the 2001 census, increasing to 103,658 at the 2011 Census.
-Its council is based in Kendal.
-It includes much of the Lake District as well as northwestern parts of the Yorkshire Dales.
+South Lakeland was a local government district in Cumbria, England, from 1974 to 2023.
+Its council was based in Kendal.
+The district covered the southern part of the Lake District region, as well as northwestern parts of the Yorkshire Dales.
+At the 2011 Census, the population of the district was 103,658, an increase from 102,301 at the 2001 Census.

 The district was created on 1 April 1974 under the Local Government Act 1972.
 It was formed from the Kendal borough, Windermere urban district, most of Lakes urban district, South Westmorland Rural District, from Westmorland, Grange and Ulverston urban districts and North Lonsdale Rural District from Lancashire, and Sedbergh Rural District from the West Riding of Yorkshire.

-In July 2021 the Ministry of Housing, Communities and Local Government announced that in April 2023, Cumbria will be reorganised into two unitary authorities.
-South Lakeland District Council is to be abolished and its functions transferred to a new authority, to be known as Westmorland and Furness, which will cover the current districts of Barrow-in-Furness, Eden and South Lakeland.
+In April 2023, Cumbria was reorganised into two unitary authorities.
+South Lakeland District Council was abolished and its functions were transferred to the Westmorland and Furness unitary authority.